swole-protocol/docs/vision/vision.md

 - What are the problems today with trainers working for a traditional gym?
 (Dylan)
   - How much of a cut do gyms take out of a trainers income?
   - Are trainers FTE or PTE?
 - Are there any fitness daos out there today?
 If so what are they doing and what are the gaps?
+(Narb)
 - What types of web3 fitness tools/applications exist today and what do they look to solve?
+(Michael)

 ## How we get there
 - TBD